 White graphene quantum dots as electrochemical sensing platform for ferritin

-The use of hexagonal boron nitride quantum dots (hBN QDs) as an electrochemical sensor for ferritin is reported for the first time in this manuscript.
-These QDs were synthesized using simple method of liquid exfoliation.
-The synthesized material was characterized using analytical techniques such as UV-Visible, Fourier Transform Infrared (FTIR) and Raman spectroscopy, X-Ray Diffraction (XRD), and High-Resolution Transmission Electron Microscopy (HR-TEM) wherein the different aspects of the QDs were studied.
+The use of hexagonal boron nitride quantum dots (hBN QDs) as an electrochemical sensor for ferritin is reported for the first time.
+These QDs were synthesized using a simple liquid exfoliation method.
+The synthesized material was characterized using analytical techniques such as UV-visible, Fourier transform infrared (FTIR) and Raman spectroscopy, X-ray diffraction (XRD), and high-resolution transmission electron microscopy (HR-TEM) to study different aspects of the QDs.
 These QDs were explored for their plausible application as a platform for the electrochemical detection of ferritin.
-For this, the electrochemical impedance spectroscopy is used as sensing technique and disposable hBN QDs functionalized screen printed electrodes were used as sensing platform.
-The developed immunosensor had a dynamic linear range from 10-2000 ng.mL-1 of ferritin concentration with a limit of detection of 1.306 ng.mL-1.
-The immunosensor was highly selective, not deviated in the presence of interfering agents and also highly reproducible.
+For this, electrochemical impedance spectroscopy was used as a sensing technique and disposable hBN QD functionalized screen printed electrodes were used as a sensing platform.
+The developed immunosensor had a dynamic linear range from 10–2000 ng mL−1 of ferritin concentration with a limit of detection of 1.306 ng mL−1.
+The immunosensor was highly selective, did not deviate in the presence of interfering agents and was also highly reproducible.

 - This article is part of the themed collection: Chemistry of 2-dimensional materials: beyond graphene